tenxfarm/notes-bak/Cycling The System.md

 ![[Pasted image 20200926234710.png]]

 When nitrites = nitrates.
-This is where you add the fish.
+This is where you add the [[Fish]].

 Use the pdf record sheet to fill every day.
-When you add the fish, the system becomes dynamic.
+When you add the [[Fish]], the system becomes dynamic.
 The plants that you placed in the beginning, you will see them get healthy.